Safeguarding your own information: Account owner security checklist

 - When you finish your online and/or mobile banking sessions, be sure to log out.
 Simply closing the browser window does not equate to logging out.
 By clicking on the X to close the browser window your online session may still be open.

 - Protect your mail from theft.
 If you are planning to be away from home, call or go online to contact the U.S. Postal Service and request a vacation hold.

 - Be aware of your surroundings when making purchases or using the ATM.
 Thieves have been known to copy credit card information or take pictures of cards on their cell phones.

 - Only allow pop-ups from sites that you authorize.

 - Only make online purchases using secure sites that encrypt your information.
 Instead of following links, go directly to the store's Web site and navigate to find the special sale items.
 To help ensure that your information is protected when shopping or banking online, look for an unbroken key, or padlock at the bottom of your Web browser or within the address bar.
-When you are asked to provide payment information, the beginning of the Web site's URL address should change from http to shttp or https, indicating that the purchase is encrypted or secured.
+When you are asked to provide payment information, the beginning of the Web site's URL address should change from http to https, indicating that the purchase is encrypted or secured.

 - Never access a website from a link in a suspicious email.